Looking for the B2B SaaS growth agency? We are now over at Growigami.com

 Yale’s private equity program spans venture capital and leveraged buyouts, and it has been a defining feature of the endowment’s success.
 The Investments Office has cultivated deep, long-standing relationships with top-tier GPs across both strategies.

 In venture capital, Yale has been one of the most successful institutional investors in history.
 The endowment was an early backer of firms that went on to invest in companies like Google, Facebook, LinkedIn, and Airbnb.
-Yale’s VC portfolio has consistently outperformed benchmarks by wide margins
+Yale’s VC portfolio has consistently outperformed benchmarks by wide margins, driven by access to a concentrated group of elite partnerships.

 FAQ